 I hope I’m not spoiling anything by telling you that the Galaxy Note 4 is better than the Galaxy Note 3.
 It’s better.
-It’s a better phone.
+It really is.
 Good, now that’s out of the way I’m going to try and tell you the lengths to which it is a greater handset, and what you’ll be missing out on if you stick with the previous device in the series.
 Here’s our Galaxy Note 4 vs Galaxy Note 3 comparison.

 Galaxy Note 4 vs Galaxy Note 3: Design and build quality

 The Galaxy Note 4 doesn't differ from its predecessor too much in terms of design.
-When viewed from the front, it's mostly the same as the Note 3 (albeit a little less rounded), but on the reverse things have changed more noticeably, with the Note 4 sporting a slightly different textured, faux-leather back panel, this time without the fake stitching.
+When viewed from the front, it's mostly the same as the Note 3 (albeit a little less rounded) in comparison, but on the reverse things have changed more noticeably, with the Note 4 sporting a slightly different textured, faux-leather back panel, this time without the fake stitching.

 It may or may not be worth noting that the Note 4 has a total of three microphones to assist with noise cancellation on calls and that these can also be used to lower the volume of background noise during voice recording.
 These multiple microphones help to distinguish sounds which are close to background noise.
 This also lets you alter audio recordings to give a clearer sound image.

-Galaxy Note 4 vs Galaxy Note 3: Display
+Galaxy Note 4 vs Galaxy Note 3 comparison: Display

 Galaxy Note 4 vs Galaxy Note 3: Software